kyma-project/hydroform/provision/README.md

 ## Overview

-Hydroform is an infrastructure SDK you can use to create and manage Kubernetes clusters.
-Hydroform allows you to manage your clusters on the desired target provider and location.

-The currently supported platforms include:

-- Google Cloud Platform
-- Gardener
+The `hydroform` package contains the library used to create and manage clusters.

 ## Usage